 The Bottom Line

 Taxpayers don’t have the leeway that they used to when it comes to deducting legal fees for personal reasons.
-Unless the TCJA is overturned, or until it’s set to expire in 2025, business owners will be able to deduct only some of their legal fees for the foreseeable future.
+Unless the TCJA is overturned, or if it is not renewed and expires in 2025, most individual taxpayers will be able to deduct only some of their legal fees for the foreseeable future.
 If you have incurred a legal expense and want to find out if it is deductible, visit the IRS website or talk to your tax or legal advisor.